devopsloft/devopsloft/README.md

 # What does than mean?

-The community mission is transfering DevOps knowledge by practice.
+The community mission is transferring DevOps knowledge by practice.
 We are implementing an open source web app (www.devopsloft.io), while picking up DevOps technologies, like: git (GitHub), AWS, Linux, scripting, Jenkins, Chef/Ansible.

-The goal of the community is addressing the lack of exprianced DevOps specialists to fulfil the increasing demand.
+The goal of the community is addressing the lack of experienced DevOps specialists to fulfil the increasing demand.

 # How?